Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: Reward Models: Categorization and Evaluation

-\textbf{ORMs.} In the domain of text-only ORMs, several key benchmarks have emerged to evaluate model performance in assessing response quality.
-RewardBench~\cite{lambert2024rewardbench} is the first comprehensive benchmark for evaluating RMs, covering chat, reasoning, and safety with prompt-chosen-rejected trios to assess subtle preference distinctions.
-RewardBench 2~\cite{malik2025rewardbench2} extends this with new and more challenging data.
-RM-Bench~\cite{liu2024rmbench} complements RewardBench by evaluating RM sensitivity to minor errors and stylistic biases.
-RMB~\cite{zhou2025rmb} comprehensively covers a broad range of fine-grained real-world scenarios and introduces Best-of-N evaluation.
-PPE~\cite{frick2024ppe} serves as a cost-effective proxy for RLHF performance, incorporating human preference and verifiable correctness datasets.
-RAG-RewardBench~\cite{jin2024ragrewardbench} evaluates RMs in retrieval-augmented generation (RAG) settings, while M-RewardBench~\cite{gureja2024mrewardbench} spans diverse linguistic contexts, testing chat, safety, reasoning, and translation capabilities.
-AceMath-RewardBench~\cite{liu2025acemath} focuses on evaluating math problems across different complexity levels.
-RABench~\cite{yu2025rewardanything} is designed to assess RMs’ ability to dynamically adapt evaluation criteria based on explicit natural language principles.
-LCB-RB~\cite{fan2025posteriorgrpo} constructs preference pairs of textual reasoning for coding tasks.
-For LLM-as-a-judge evaluation, MT-Bench~\cite{zheng2023llmasajudge} proposes a multi-turn dialogue benchmark to evaluate LLM-as-a-judge models against human-like preferences.
+\textbf{Text-only ORMs.} In the domain of text-only ORMs, one major line of benchmarks focuses on general preference modeling and judge evaluation, aiming to measure whether reward models can reliably distinguish response quality across diverse instructions, dialogue settings, and human preference scenarios.
+MT-Bench~\citep{zheng2023llmasajudge} proposes a multi-turn dialogue benchmark to evaluate LLM-as-a-judge models against human-like preferences.
+RewardBench~\citep{lambert2024rewardbench} is the first comprehensive benchmark for evaluating RMs, covering chat, reasoning, and safety with prompt-chosen-rejected trios to assess subtle preference distinctions.
+RewardBench 2~\citep{malik2025rewardbench2} extends this with new and more challenging data.
+RMB~\citep{zhou2025rmb} comprehensively covers a broad range of fine-grained real-world scenarios and introduces Best-of-N evaluation.
+PPE~\citep{frick2024ppe} serves as a cost-effective proxy for RLHF performance, incorporating human preference and verifiable correctness datasets.
+JudgeBench~\citep{tan2025judgebench} evaluates LLM-based judges on challenging response pairs spanning knowledge, reasoning, math, and coding.